Shreyanka Patil: Domestic career

 Patil made her debut for Karnataka senior team in October 2019, in a match against Pondicherry, in which she took 1/21 from two overs.
 In November 2022, she took 4/7 from four overs for South Zone against North East Zone in the Senior Inter Zonal T20 competition.
 She scored her maiden List A half-century in January 2023, making 73 against Arunachal Pradesh.

-In February 2023, Patil was signed by Royal Challengers Bangalore for the inaugural Women's Premier League.
+In February 2023, Patil was signed by Royal Challengers Bangalore (RCB) for the inaugural Women's Premier League at a fee of ₹10 lakh (approx US$12,100 at the time).
 She took six wickets at an average of 32.00 in her seven matches at the tournament.

 In August 2023, she was signed by Guyana Amazon Warriors for the 2023 Women's Caribbean Premier League.
 She was the leading wicket-taker in the tournament, with 9 wickets at an average of 11.66.

 In the 2024 Women's Premier League, Patil won the Purple Cap as the highest wicket-taker in the tournament by picking 13 wickets in eight matches.
 With the figures of 4/12 in the final match against Delhi Capitals, she made an important contribution in the title win for Royal Challengers Bangalore.

+Patil was ruled out of the 2025 WPL edition with injuries.
+She was replaced in the RCB squad by fellow Indian off-spinner Sneh Rana.

+Patil was one of four players retained by RCB ahead of the 2026 WPL Mega Auction.
+She was retained at a fee of ₹60 lakh (approx US$67,000 at the time) Returning from injury during the 2026 Women's Premier League, the Royal Challengers Bengaluru off-spinner took 11 wickets across 9 games at an economy of 9.02 as RCB sealed their second WPL title.
+Patil finished as the 9th highest wicket-taker in the season (3rd highest amongst RCB bowlers).
+This included a maiden five-wicket haul in a match against the Gujarat Giants.
+Her figures of 5/23 in this game ended up being the best for any bowler in the season.